golightlyb/transdict.py/README.md

         return x[5:].casefold().replace('_', '-')

     # toValue, fromValue are just the identity functions here
-    # so we don't need to implement them
+    # so we don't need to implement them.
+If we did, they could raise
+    # ValueError exceptions for invalid values.

 headers_view = Headers(example_headers)